How to Freeze Cookies and Cookie Dough

 How to Freeze Cookie Dough

-For convenient cookies anytime you want them, start by making a big batch of your favorite drop cookie dough.
-Once you have the dough ready, line a baking sheet with parchment paper, then scoop even balls of dough right onto the sheet.
-You should leave a little space between each ball, but not as much as if you were baking the cookies — you can really pack them onto your baking sheet.
+Start by making a big batch of your favorite drop cookie dough.
+Line a baking sheet with parchment paper, then scoop even balls of dough right onto the sheet.
+You should leave a little space between each ball, but not as much as if you were baking the cookies.
 A small ice cream scoop or a cookie scoop makes portioning a breeze.

 Next, pop the entire sheet directly into the freezer — there's no need to cover it.
 Let the dough freeze until it is completely solid — at least 4 hours and up to overnight.
 It's crucial that the cookie dough freezes completely so the balls don't fuse together when you store them.
-Once the batch is completely frozen, transfer the dough balls into a freezer bag or other airtight container and stash them in the freezer.
-They'll keep well for up to 4 months.
+Once the batch is completely frozen, transfer the dough balls into a freezer bag or other airtight container, label the container with the type of cookie and the date you made the dough and stash it in the freezer.
+The cookie dough freezes well for up to 4 months.

 There's no need to thaw frozen drop cookie dough in order to bake your cookies — in fact, we don't recommend it.
 Start by preheating the oven slightly lower than the temperature called for in your recipe — about 15 degrees F lower.
 Take the dough balls straight from the freezer and place them on a parchment-lined baking sheet.
 Be sure to space them however your recipe indicates to allow for some spreading.
 Bake as usual, allowing a couple extra minutes to accommodate the colder dough and oven temperature.
 When the cookies are golden on the bottom and just turning color at the edges, they're ready!

 Using only brown sugar is what gives these chocolate chip cookies their chewiness.
 Perfect for freezing because they're moist not crunchy.